berkerol/sprinter-turtle/README.md

         - It is the second (last) phase of the train.
         - They are opaque and red.
         - They block the vertical movement of the turtle.
 (If turtle touches them, it dies.)
-        - They can explode because of meteors, rockets, mouse clicks and creates explosions.
+        - They can explode because of meteors and rockets and creates explosions.

   - Turtle

     - Main entity in this game.
     - Only user controllable entity in this game.
-    - It can be moved by keyboard and mouse.
-    - It turns to left and right when it moves in these directions.
     - It can launch rockets to explode trains and vehicles.
     - It can die because of meteors, trains and vehicles.
     - It stays in the safe zone in the beginning and tries to reach the top without dying.